mcb5637/BTX_CAC_Compatibility/README.md

  - TODO: ac projectiles per shot, if possible
  - TODO: itemcollection edits: arrow4
  - TODO: new mechs: Helepolis HEP-3H, quads
- - Known bugs: CustomLoc patchig strings / sometimes fp missions dont spawn your 2nd lance, just restart to fix it (bug in VXI, gets fixed there)
+ - Known bugs: CustomLoc patchig strings

 Optional:
  - If you want Urban vehicles to leave blood on destruction, look at CACs settings and change "DrawBloodChance" to 0.3